coala/coala/docs/Users/Install.rst

 System wide installation
 ------------------------

-The simplest way to install coa ais to do it system-wide.
+The simplest way to install coala is to do it system-wide.
 But, This is generally discouraged in favor or using a virtualenv.

 To install the latest most stable version of coala and supported bears